 Jerry had the 3-piece fried chicken dinner ($7.09) with hushpuppies, mashed potatoes & gravy, and baked beans.
 We think that the dinner came with either 7 or 8 hushpuppies but we can’t be sure because we had already dug in before we remembered to count for our review.
 Those little deep fried cornmeal nuggets are addictive.
 The piping hot chicken (breast, thigh and leg) was lightly floured, fried crisp, and was so moist juices dripped out as we tore into the chicken.
-Overall the chicken is very tasty, but we prefer a bit more salt in the seasoned flour.
 The homemade cream style mashed potatoes were topped with brown gravy.
 The baked beans had onion, green pepper, and bacon in them.

 One of the menu items had a name that peaked my curiosity.
 I knew we would be taking food home with us, but I had to try the Carolina Hot Legs (7 chicken legs for $8.95).
 This dish took their full-sized fried chicken legs and tossed them in a Texas Pete wing sauce.
 We both liked the extra zing added by the hot sauce.
 The hot legs stood on their own, and we didn’t use the blue cheese for dipping after we tried the first bite.
 If you order the fried chicken, it will take 10-15 minutes to prepare, and the counter person will bring it to your table when it’s ready.
 We took home a pint of banana pudding (on special for $2.25) for an afternoon snack.
 Make room for dessert while you are at Mr. Barbecue if you can.
 The pudding had ripe bananas, softened vanilla wafers, and a meringue topping, so wonderfully sweet.
 Mr. Barbecue has thrived for over fifty years, and we see why customers continue to return time after time.